-MSG or INFO Button (CD Mode for MP3 Play)
+INFO Button (DISC Mode for MP3/WMA Play)

-Press and MSG or INFO button while playing MP3 disc.
-The radio scrolls through the following TAG information: Song Title, Artist, File Name, and Folder Name (if available).
+Pressing the INFO button repeatedly will scroll through the following TAG information: Song Title, Artist, File Name, and Folder Name (if available).
+Press the INFO button once more to return to "elapsed time" priority mode.